Being naturally “inward” personalities, introverts may struggle to express their feelings, opinions, and desires to others.

-This may seem like an obvious point to make, but talking has become very relevant to my healing process.
+Before starting therapy, I had a lot of worries about the process.
 Should I talk about what I think matters?
-Would anyone care?
-Or am I too emotionally damaged to feel that I have worth in speaking?
-I considered these questions before starting therapy and during.
-Yet, my therapist often prompts me by merely asking me to speak.
+Will my therapist actually care?
+Or am I too emotionally damaged to have anything worth saying?
+Thankfully, my therapist took the lead in the conversation and prompted me by simply asking me to speak.
 The best thing she taught me was that it’s okay to just ramble and go on about little things, like what’s happening in my life and how I feel.
 Believe me when I say that babbling on about my life does not come naturally to me as an introvert.

 Try writing what you’ve been feeling throughout the week: quick blurbs or jotted notes to remind you and prompt you to speak about what you’ve kept inside.
 I do this when I want to remember something or when I want to accurately phrase or describe it.

-I would often vent to my therapist about how I was upset that my friend hadn’t tried more in our relationship or how I feel distant from my family.
-She would ask me to think about what I’ve been doing about it or when was the last time I reached out to someone.
-Therapy is supposed to make you a better person.
-Rather than suppressing emotions that inevitably erupt over time, we should look at what we can do now to make ourselves the types of people who can better handle these situations.
+I often vented to my therapist about how I was upset that my friend hadn’t tried more in our relationship or how I felt distant from my family.
+She would then ask me to think about what I’ve been doing about it or when was the last time I reached out to someone.
+Most of the time, I couldn’t say that I’d done much.

 6. Think about why you are bottling up your emotions.

-You have the right to let go and express your feelings.
+If you struggle like I did, remember that you have the right to let go and express your feelings.
 I know it can be tricky to figure out how, especially as an introvert, to voice your opinions and to fight against instinctively swallowing how you feel.
 Yet, in order to become our best selves, we must.